datkinnguyen/astronauts-mvvm-c/README.md

 - First screen is List Astronauts with tableView and pull-to-refresh
 - Able to sort astronauts by name A->Z and Z->A
 - Tapping one astronaut cell will open Astronaut Detail screen
-- There are network requests in both screens to load list and load detail.
-If network requests fail, error message shows up on screen
+- There are network requests in both screens to load content.
+If network requests fail, an error message shows up on screen
-- Images are loaded asynchronously in the background, and are rounded on the UI
+- Images are loaded asynchronously in the background, and are corner-rounded on the UI
-- Detail screen supports scrolling to support long content
+- Detail screen is scrollable to support long content
 - App is localisation-ready
-- Comes with App Icon (credit icon to https://dribbble.com/shots/12071145-Astronaut-Icon)
+- Comes with App Icon (icon credit to https://dribbble.com/shots/12071145-Astronaut-Icon)

 ## Highlights
 - Source code is organised as per MVVM/Coordinator patterns which group by layer: Coordinator, Network, View, Model, ViewModel
 - Protocol-oriented is followed wherever possible
 - Binding between ViewModel and ViewController using a simple Observable pattern
-- Each ViewController has its own Storyboard to better manage and avoid merging conflict in the future
+- Each ViewController has its own Storyboard to better manage and avoid merging conflicts in the future
 - ViewModels and Repository are unit-tested, coverage of project: 52.5%
 - Custom-built Network Layer handling requests, response and error parsing.